 The Alamo – 1960.
 Directed by John Wayne with a star-studded cast.
 It was a smash-hit movie, winning Oscars and other awards.
 See The Alamo Awards

+The movie changed my life.
 I watched it as I would any other movie and was impressed: a historical event immortalised in film.
 It was decades later, while I was watching a replay, that one scene struck me forcefully.

 Davy Crockett, a frontiersman, soldier and politician from Tennessee, walked away from the battle; it was not his fight.
 But he changed his mind.